 If you’re a professional acoustician, you can top up your existing qualifications to achieve a highly regarded masters degree – all by distance learning

-- Study at a leading centre with over 30 years’ experience of delivering acoustics courses
+- Study full-time or part-time at a leading centre with over 30 years’ experience of delivering acoustics courses

 - Boost your career prospects by gaining a recognised masters degree which will set you apart within the profession